mjmikulski/pinnacolada/cookbook/intro_to_gradients/part_1_leaf_that_require_grad.md

 meaning all tensors used, have gradients computed if they require grad.
 However, only leaf tensors retain these gradients.
 This makes sense because gradients are typically used to update tensors, and only leaf tensors are subject to updates during training.
-Non-leaf tensors, like `b` in the earlier example, are not directly updated; they change as a result of changes in `a`, so their gradients can be discarded.
+Non-leaf tensors, like `b` in the first example, are not directly updated; they change as a result of changes in `a`, so their gradients can be discarded.
 However, there are scenarios, especially in Physics-Informed Neural Networks (PINNs), where you might want to retain